SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 Summary: How to interpret robustness from a Graph's spectrum.
 <!-- JS: onion_d3.js (bottom)  -->

-# Graph Spectrum Insights: Expansion English version

 The Spectrum of a graph is a concept as intimidating as it is informative.
 Although this mathematical tool may seem abstract at first glance, it provides elegant and synthetic access to the key properties of a graph.

-In this article, we'll look at how to intuitively understand the link between the Spectrum and Expansion of a graph, one of the attributes that measures robustness.
+In this article, we'll look at how to intuitively understand the link between the Spectrum and Expansion of a graph, one of the attributes that measures its robustness.

 ## What is the spectrum of a graph?